 Annville is a very small town located in the state of Pennsylvania.
 With a population of 4,860 people and three constituent neighborhoods, Annville is the 310th largest community in Pennsylvania.

-Unlike some towns, Annville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Annville are a mix of both white- and blue-collar jobs.
-Overall, Annville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Annville who work in office and administrative support (17.08%), sales jobs (14.17%), and food service (8.82%).
+Annville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Annville is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Annville who work in office and administrative support (15.57%), sales jobs (10.28%), and maintenance occupations (8.81%).

 Also of interest is that Annville has more people living here who work in computers and math than 95% of the places in the US.